INNOVATIVE-PROBLEM-SOLVERS-LLC/HitachiEtherNetIP/README.md

 # HitachiEtherNetIP

+Update -- Mar 25, 2020 -- All I/O was happening on the main thread leaving long pauses for viewing other tabs.
+The I/O was moved to a background thread and is queue driven.
+Also, the twin nozzle application was removed since it was no longer being used.

 Update -- Mar 18, 2020 -- Time Count and Shifts were not structured properly.
 Previously, Time Count and Shifts we processed as printer wide.
 They have been moved in as part of the calendar block.

 Update -- Mar 17, 2020 -- Avoid the version with the tag "Level_8.0.0.2".
 An attempt to consolidate code resulted in logging being broken.